Bachelor’s Degree (BS) in Mathematics

 Student Organizations and Activities in the UDC Mathematics Program

 Students in the math program at UDC have frequent opportunities to complement their learning inside the classroom with community-based learning initiatives.
-Students are invited to participate in summer programs sponsored by the department and special events such as Pi-Day; conduct mathematic supplemental lessons inside District of Columbia middle schools and provide tutoring to their peers and local high school students; complete mathematics projects for science fairs and competitions; and engage in and present research at local conferences.
+Students are invited to participate in summer programs sponsored by the department and special events such as Pi-Day; conduct mathematic supplemental lessons inside District of Columbia middle schools; provide tutoring to local middle school and high school students; complete mathematics projects for science fairs and competitions; and engage in and present research at local conferences.

 Membership in the mathematics club is also available to the entire undergraduate community.
 This active club creates an environment where students have informal access to faculty members and their peers, and offers important social and networking opportunities.